Pet health reset: 5 reasons to transform your dog’s well-being

 That’s why it’s vital to prioritize your pup’s health and explore five reasons why focusing on its well-being is not just a good idea—it’s essential.

-A health reset can give your beloved companion new vibrancy from nutrition to exercise and mental stimulation.
+A health reset can give your beloved companion a new sense of vibrancy through nutrition, exercise, and mental stimulation.

 A survey of 2,000 pet owners conducted by Talker Research for MetLife found that 77% are interested in a health reset in 2025, and 69% are considering one for their pets.